Eurovision Song Contest 2011: Event concept and ticket sale

+Contest overview

 Semi-final 1

-The first semi-final took place in Esprit Arena in Düsseldorf on 10 May 2011.
+The first semi-final took place on 10 May 2011.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the grand final.
 Spain and the United Kingdom voted in this semi-final.

+Multiple broadcasters lost contact with their commentators during this semi-final due to a technical glitch.
+Dropouts in the multi-channel sound connections were the cause of this fault, which was corrected with a backup system put in place and tested extensively before the second semi-final.
+Some commentators phoned their broadcaster to get their voice on television and radio broadcasts during the semi-final.

 Semi-final 2

-The second semi-final took place in Esprit Arena in Düsseldorf on 12 May 2011.
+The second semi-final took place on 12 May 2011.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the grand final.
 France, Germany and Italy voted in this semi-final.

 Final

 The final took place on 14 May 2011.
 Only the "Big Five" countries automatically qualified for the grand final.
 From the two semi-finals on 10 and 12 May 2011, twenty countries qualified for the grand final.
 A total of twenty-five countries competed in the grand final.
 The voting system used was the same as in the 2010 contest, with a combination of televotes and jury votes selecting the winner.
 Viewers were able to vote during the performances; the voting window ended 15 minutes after the conclusion of the songs.

 Background music for the show included "Wonderful" by Gary Go.